umasii/umasii/README.md

 - Go networking and APIs
 - Assorted other private projects

-You can contact me at my Twitter, Email, or Discord (umasi#3301)
+You can contact me at my Email or Discord (umasi#3301)